Oserhir/Fake-Store-API-nodejs/README.md

 - /api/login | GET | log in page
 - /api/login | POST | authenticate a current user
 - /api/logout | GET | log a user out

+User Routes:

-- /profile/:userId | GET | retrieve a user's profile information
+- /api/profile/:userId | GET | retrieve a user's profile information

 ## Technology

+I use Express on NodeJs for the server, MongoDB to store data as document in JSON format and Mongoose for modeling.

 - JavaScript
 - Node.js